 A Little More About Us…

 Cindy Bailey Giauque.
 I grew up traveling!
-My father was a second generation Irish-American and loved to travel, which is how he met my French-speaking mother in the Seychelles, where she was born and raised, along with her 11 siblings.
+My father was a first generation Irish-American and loved to travel, which is how he met my French-speaking mother in the Seychelles, where she was born and raised, along with her 11 siblings.
 We lived mostly in western Europe, but also a little of Africa and Asia.
-In my teens, we settled in California, USA, with our mother after my parents divorced.
+In my early teens, we settled in California, USA with our mother after my parents divorced.
+There, we hit hard times as my father had disappeared for a few years, and my mother worked three jobs back to back to keep the family off welfare.
 I earned a scholarship to U.C., Berkeley, and continued to travel every chance I got.
 “Home” to me has always been a seat on a plane.
 In addition to writing about travel, I co-authored, with my husband, the Amazon top-selling book, The Fertile Kitchen® Cookbook: Simple Recipes for Optimizing Your Fertility, and our fertility story has been nationally televised on NBC and CBS.
 I am also a former newspaper reporter, freelance writer, editor-in-chief of LitRave.com (now defunct), and award-winning owner of Bailey Communications, a corporate writing consultancy.

 Julien Giauque.
 Lover of Clash of Clans, CSR Racing, and almost any addictive video game that lands on my iPhone.
 I’m the 10-year-old with a heart the size of Mars, as my mom says (yeah, she’s writing my bio too, for now), and according to her, I’m also a truly compassionate human being.
 I get that from my dad, apparently, this need to make sure all the people around me are happy and safe.
 From my mom, I get this hyper, energizer-bunny like energy, which frankly makes it hard for me to sleep at night, because I just get so excited about life!
 What I love most about our trip: riding rollercoasters around the world!
 And getting to homeschool!
 I can read Harry Potter while I do a headstand, and get to watch the movie after.
 How cool is that?